mendableai/npx-generate-llmstxt/README.md

 - `llms.txt`: Contains a summary of the LLM-related content
 - `llms-full.txt`: Contains the full text content

+It generates the files based on the live version of the website.

 ## Usage

 You can run this package using NPX without installing it.
 There are two ways to provide your Firecrawl API key: